 Last night, around 11:00 pm, Tom’s India visa extension to February 3, 2021, arrived in his email.
-Although we both filed on the same day, in the same time frame, mine has yet to arrive.
+Although we both filed on the same day, mine has yet to reach the same time frame.
 Now, with only five days remaining until we depart, we’re hoping mine comes through soon.

 |A Marwari horse with curly ears at the Best Exotic Marigold Hotel.|

-Receiving the two Indian visa extensions is an important aspect of giving us some peace of mind, knowing the exiting immigration process won’t be any more complicated than we usually anticipate.
+Receiving the two Indian visa extensions is an essential aspect of giving us some peace of mind.
+Knowing the exiting immigration process won’t be any more complicated than we usually anticipate.
 My email is set up for a bell notification each time I receive a new message which I turn off at night.

-I’ll certainly be paying lots of attention to incoming messages, as I’ve already been doing, fearful for a message from Emirates Airlines that the flight has been canceled.
+I’ll undoubtedly be paying lots of attention to incoming messages, as I’ve already been doing, fearful for a piece of news from Emirates Airlines that the flight has been canceled.
 When I received a message from them yesterday afternoon, my heart skipped a beat for the few seconds it took me to read the message.
-It was a reminder to follow the upcoming flight’s COVID-19 protocol and to pre-pay for excess baggage online, or end up paying more at the airport.
+It was a reminder to follow the upcoming flight’s COVID-19 protocol and to pre-pay for excess baggage online or end up paying more at the airport.

 |An Indian Roller.|

 Of course, we always pay online to save on the cost of excess baggage, usually around the time we check-in for the flight, when everything is packed and weighed.
 If all continues to be a “go,” we’ll accomplish this task on Sunday for the upcoming Monday flight.